-The Protection business accounts for 63% of total gross written premiums in 2017 and contributed by 8% to the premium growth (33% contribution to growth at constant exchange rates).
+The Protection business accounts for 57% of total gross written premiums in 2018 and experienced a decrease in premiums of 8%, primarily in the Americas.

-The majority of the Protection business (55%) comes from the EMEA region, where SGL SE reinforced its franchises in key European markets such as France, the UK, and Nordic countries.
-Furthermore, in 2017, SGL SE maintained a strong position in the US life reinsurance market and reinforced its franchises in the Latin American market.
+The majority of the Protection business (70%) comes from the EMEA region, where SGL SE reinforced its franchises in key European markets such as France (including acquired business of MutRé SA), Nordic countries and Italy.